 K-9 Scout, Handler Officer Burnside, Clearwater Police Department

-Now, this is some story about a K-9 trained to detect drugs and firearms.
+Fifth Honoree – Now, this is some story about a K-9 trained to detect drugs and firearms.
 On his first day home he was loose inside and what did he do?
-Well, he started running in full sprints in circles, ran into the china cabinet, and broke all the plates!
+Well, he got the “zoomies,”started racing in circles, ran into the china cabinet, and broke all the plates!

 K-9 Toby, Handler Deputy Blizniak, Pinellas County Sheriff’s Office